-Ted DeMille plays rhythm guitar and sings lead for Cribstone Bridge.
+Ted plays rhythm guitar and sings lead for Cribstone Bridge.
 A talented singer-songwriter, Ted has written over 100 songs and been a contributing member of some of the best bluegrass bands in Maine including The Oakhurst Boys, North Star, Erica Brown and the Bluegrass Connection, Bits and Pieces, and most recently Cribstone Bridge.

 Ted’s songs have been covered by national and local bluegrass artists.
 He conducts songwriting workshops for the North Atlantic Arts Alliance at The Ossipee Valley Music Festival.
 Ted’s original songs are influenced by a wide variety of roots music, from Chuck Berry to Bill Monroe.
 Bluegrass, folk, and blues music form the foundation upon which Ted’s carefully crafted songs rest.

-A powerful and emotional singer, Ted’s fluid rhythm guitar playing combines with Kelly’s bass to create a rock solid groove.
+A powerful and emotional singer, Ted’s fluid rhythm guitar playing combines with Chris' bass to create a rock solid groove.
 Ted handles most of the emcee work for Cribstone Bridge, and he knows how to make connections with an audience.

 Bobby St. Pierre